Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-A Night on Canuck-Goliah Col
+An Unanticipated Stay on Canuck-Goliah Col

 Back on the west slope, I frantically started looking for my backpack.
-Despite still having much daylight, my fear was not finding my gear at all.
-But in the worst-case scenario, I’d tuck myself between the rocks to get through the night.
+Despite daylight, my fear was not finding it at all.
+Worst-case, I’d tuck between rocks to get through the night.
+I wasn’t sure how cold it’d get, but exiting today was no longer an option.
+Soon, I began to sweep through the talus back and forth while moving up a few feet.

 Bear Mountain to Peak 7478 panorama below the clouds